 What Scent Do They Use in Spas?

 I should have known too.
 I absolutely love the scent of ylang-ylang mixed with bergamot but I guess the tobacco leaf really set it off in a way I would not have been able to guess.
-It lasts quite long and in my small apartment, the scent permeates through the whole house.
+It lasts quite a long time and in my small apartment, the scent permeates through the whole house.

 The Best Smelling Essential Oils for Home